-- Get a promotion – live online courses can provide you the freedom to learn in your spare time and acquire the skills you need to apply for that much wanted promotion.
+Live online courses can provide you the freedom to learn in your spare time and acquire the skills you need to apply for that much wanted promotion.

-- Get better at your current job – whilst most jobs are big on personal development, making the choice to expand your qualifications in your spare time will show initiative to your employers.
+Whilst most jobs are big on personal development, making the choice to expand your qualifications in your spare time will show initiative to your employers.

-- Kickstart your career in a certain industry – the desire to change careers can happen to you at any point, but often you haven’t got the time or the money to make it happen.
+The desire to change careers can happen to you at any point, but often you haven’t got the time or the money to make it happen.
 Online courses allow you to retrain in a new career and attain the right qualifications, without having to give up your current job.

-- Look for a new job – online courses can alleviate the stress of searching for a new job, because you can use them to improve CV and job applications, whilst still doing your current job.
+Online courses can alleviate the stress of searching for a new job, because you can use them to improve CV and job applications, whilst still doing your current job.
 There is no need to quit your job until you’re ready because you can learn in your spare time.

 Now, there is no disputing that virtual learning can make changing jobs or moving up the career ladder easier.
 However, you need to remember that they aren’t perfect nor are they easy.